 Literally meaning “life is a strange son,” this proverb translates into “life is strange.”

 Strange indeed!
-Only a few weeks ago, we were living our daily lives as normal human beings.
-Hugging our loved ones, shaking hands with friends, eating in restaurants, exercising at the gym, getting haircuts, going to the library, enjoying a performance at the theater or a musical concert.
+Only a few months ago, we were living our daily lives as normal human beings.
+Hugging our loved ones, shaking hands with friends, eating normally in restaurants, exercising at the gym, getting haircuts, going to the library, enjoying a performance at the theater, or a music concert.
 If someone had predicted these things would not be possible for a period of time, it would have been unimaginable.

 Yet, that is the immediate reality.
 Despite the current situation, there is a day, in the not too distant future, these times will pass and daily lives will resume.
 When that day comes, each hug will be sweeter and each handshake warmer.
 The simple pleasures of everyday life will be more fully and deeply cherished because of this experience.